* This is the Professional Version. *

 Acute rheumatic fever with joint involvement and juvenile idiopathic arthritis (however, these disorders occur mostly in young people, who rarely get gout)

-RA (however, in RA, all affected joints flare, persist in flares for longer, and subside together, whereas in gout, inflammation is usually flaring in some joints while subsiding in others)
+RA (however, in RA, all affected joints flare, flares persist for longer, and flares in all joints subside together, whereas in gout, inflammation is usually flaring in some joints while subsiding in others)

 Acute fracture in patients unable to provide a history of injury

-Acute calcific periarthritis caused by basic Ca phosphate crystal deposition disease and Ca oxalate crystal deposition disease
+Acute calcific periarthritis caused by basic Ca phosphate and Ca oxalate crystal deposition disease

 Palindromic rheumatism is characterized by acute, recurrent attacks of inflammation in or near one or occasionally several joints with spontaneous resolution; pain and erythema can be as severe as in gout.
 Attacks subside spontaneously and completely in 1 to 3 days.
 Such attacks may herald the onset of RA, and rheumatoid factor tests can help in differentiation; they are positive in about 50% of patients (these tests are positive in 10% of gouty patients also).